keenanj-analytics/keenanj-analytics/README.md

 **I'm currently open to remote full-time and contract opportunities in data analytics, data science, and AI-powered tooling.**

 ## What I'm currently working on 🧱
-**Just Kaizen AI** - A portfolio demonstrating end-toe-end data infrastructure, AI-powered reporting, and analytical workflows.
+**Just Kaizen AI** - A portfolio demonstrating end-to-end data infrastructure, AI-powered reporting, and analytical workflows.
 More details coming soon! :)

 ## What tools do I use 🛠️